Elections in Ethiopia: 2015 general elections

 Parliamentary elections were held in Ethiopia on 24 May 2015.
 The result was a victory for the ruling EPRDF, which won 500 of the 547 seats.
 Allies of the EPRDF won the remaining seats.

-2020 general elections
+2021 general elections

 This election was postponed by the ruling party citing concerns over the COVID-19 pandemic.
-Some regional elections will be held on the 30th September.
+The general elected was held on 21 June 2021 while the regional states election commenced on 30 September.
+It was the first multiparty election in Ethiopia since 2005.

+The election resulted in the landslide victory of the Prosperity Party, which is the ruling party with 457 seats and 89.18 votes.

+2026 general elections

+The next general election to be schedule in June 2026.
+It is the first general election to change in term length since the 1995 election due to constitutional amendment such as transitioning parliamentary system to presidential.